0xhatuna/0xhatuna/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...bug bounty
 - 🤔 I’m looking for help with ...AWS
-- 💬 Ask me about ...anything
+- 💬 Ask me about anything
 - 📫 How to reach me: ...[twitter](https://twitter.com/h4ktun4)
 - ⚡ Fun fact: ...
 -->